MaxMEllon/simplayer/README.md

 ## About

-This is saimple multi platform sound player.
+This is simple multi platform sound player.
 I get ideas from [opener](https://www.npmjs.com/package/opener).

 This module should be used when to play simple sound or sound effect.